tsackton/taelgarverse/docs/gazetteer/istaros-watershed/rivers/istaros.md

 The Middle Istaros, known as the Drogar to the orcs of Xurkhaz, starts just south of the confluence with the [~Southern Plaguelands Tributary~](<./southern-plaguelands-tributary.md>), among the rocky hills of the southern Plaguelands.
 The river flows through a series of gorges cut into the uplifted land, with several dramatic waterfalls created during the cataclysm after the Great War.

 Here, the Istaros forms the eastern border of the [Xurkhaz](<../xurkhaz/xurkhaz.md>), as it enters a rocky desert for a hundred miles before spilling onto the flat arid landscape of the eastern Garamjala.
-Here, the river makes a wide bend around the Garamjala Plateau, before turning southwest and joining the [~Eastern Mountain Tributary~](<./eastern-mountain-tributary.md>).
+Here, the river makes a wide bend around the Garamjala Plateau, before turning southwest and joining the [Yandare](<./yandare.md>).
 This is the section of the Istaros known as the Mahar to the Dunmari.
 ## Lower Istaros

 Once, the Istaros joined the Hara, forming a broad river that flowed past the famous city of Drankor, the center of the Drankorian Empire.
 Now, none know what remains of the lower Istaros, or if the Hara even still reaches the Istaros.